Live Notebook

 timestamp | ||

-Random access is cheap along the index, but must still be computed.
+Random access is cheap along the index, but must since the Dask dataframe is lazy, it must be computed to materialize the data.

 [15]: